 biology and life sciences

-Whether you want to study biology to prepare for a career in medicine or the health professions, for a teaching career in secondary schools, as part of your liberal arts education, or as a prerequisite for graduate study in science, Evergreen’s mixture of interdisciplinary study and hands-on lab and field research will teach you how to apply scientific principles to solving real-world problems.
+Biology and life sciences will prepare you for a career in medicine or the health professions, for a teaching career in secondary schools, or as a prerequisite for graduate study in science.
+As part of your liberal arts education, Evergreen’s mixture of interdisciplinary study and hands-on lab and field research will teach you how to apply scientific principles to solving real-world problems.

 Studying science at Evergreen is a different experience than what science majors get at most universities.
 Here biology, chemistry, physics, and other disciplines are woven together, providing a unique interdisciplinary education.
 From high-tech labs to field studies, you’ll develop an appreciation of the levels of organization of life, their diversity, and how physical, chemical, and geological processes have shaped life on earth.